Creating Custom Modules

 filtered by the filterpanel:

-datasets$get_data(<<dataname>>, filtered = TRUE)
+datasets$get_data(<<dataname>>, filtered = TRUE).

-For more details about the FilteredData
+For more details about the FilteredData object see the

-supporting teal
+supporting teal package teal.slice

 A More Complicated Example

-framework also provides:
+The teal framework also provides:

 - A way to create modules which the generate the R code needed to